puppetlabs/bolt/documentation/bolt_project_directories.md

 your local Bolt content from the top level of the `Boltdir`.
 Your `Boltdir` can also contain modules.
 For more information, see [Modules](modules.md).

-## How Bolt chooses a Bolt directory
+## How Bolt chooses a project directory

 If Bolt can't find a directory based on `Boltdir` or `bolt-project.yaml`, it uses the default: `~/.puppetlabs/bolt-project.yaml`.